Vietnam.vn - Nền tảng quảng bá Việt Nam

 “It is a mistake to think that sanctions are an all-or-nothing affair,” Mr. Keatinge stressed.

-“Obviously you can’t have to punish everything everywhere for it to work,” he explained.
-“A lot of restrictions have been put in place.
-But there are cracks in the system – where money and commerce, like water, will find a way to seep through.”
+“It’s obviously not possible to impose sanctions everywhere for it to work,” he explained.
+“There are a lot of restrictions in place.
+But there are cracks in the system – where money and commerce, like water, will find a way to seep in.”

 What needs to be done, says the RUSI expert, is to minimise the number of these cracks, loopholes and blind spots.
 Leaving these “loopholes” in place does not necessarily mean weakening the overall sanctions regime, as they are clearly having an impact.